muarshad01/Docker_and_Kubernetes/6_Production_Grade_Workflow.md

 ## 61: Development Workflow

-Author and publish an application using Docker
+* Author and publish an application using Docker

-Flow:
+* Flow
-	1. Development
+  - Development
-	2. Testing
+  - Testing
-	3. Deployment
+  - Deployment

 ## 62: Flow Specifics